 The arbitration process intends to impose a legally binding agreement upon the landlord and the tenant, resolving rent arrears disputes and helping the market to return to normal as quickly as possible.
 While the parties are free to continue to negotiate outside of the legal arbitration process since now the legislation is in force, the window to apply for arbitration will close on 24 September 2022.
 The maximum time frame to repay any arbitration award will be 24 months.
 The Bill relates to a protected rent debt where rent is due under a tenancy that was adversely affected by the pandemic.
 A business tenancy is considered to have been adversely affected during the relevant period where the whole or part of the premises was of a description subject to a closure requirement; this is assessed on a business by business basis.

 At the time of the viability assessment, if the arbitrator determines that the business is not viable and wouldn't be even if the tenant were to be given relief from payment of any kind, the arbitrator must make an award dismissing the reference.

 The arbitrator’s principles are that any award should be aimed at preserving or restoring and preserving the viability of the business of the tenant so far as that is consistent with preserving the landlord’s solvency.

 The arbitration process will not apply to rent arrears accrued outside of the relevant period.

-At the moment the legislation is in draft and there are no real details of how the arbitration process will work in practice, what evidential requirements will be imposed etc. As a result, it may not be sufficient for directors to simply rely on the forthcoming arbitration process, but instead, further pro-active steps should be considered and a plan of action drawn up including a variety of scenarios that will avoid a possible administration or liquidation.
+Currently, there aren't any details covering how the practicalities of the arbitration process will work or what the evidential requirements will be.
+As a result, it is not sufficient for directors to only rely on the forthcoming arbitration process.
+Proactive steps need to be in place alongside a plan of action.
+These steps should include a variety of scenarios that will avoid a possible administration or liquidation.

 What is Wrongful trading?